Australian Property Journal’s sales and leasing transactions wrap

 APJ'S daily wrap up of commercial property investment sales, as well as leasing transactions across Australia.
-Feature your deals in the daily wrap, submit transactions to news@australianpropertyjournal.com.au, sponsorship opportunities available contact marketing@australianpropertyjournal.com.au Retail Parkes, NSW A neighbourhood shopping centre in regional NSW has sold for $8.9 million to a Sydney-based private investor, reflecting a […]
+Feature your deals in the daily wrap, submit transactions to news@australianpropertyjournal.com.au, sponsorship opportunities available contact marketing@australianpropertyjournal.com.au Retail Armadale, VIC A prime retail strip investment in 1014 High Street has sold for $3.525 million reflecting a 3.4% yield.
+The […]

 Thank you for reading...